kikikimi/kimi-book/ReadMe.txt

 Input files -

-Automobile.txt (config for a auto Model). broken_autombile.txt (Model config file with errors for Exception testing)
+automobile.txt (config for a auto Model). automobile2.txt (different config for an auto Model). broken_autombile.txt (Model config file with errors for Exception testing)

-New classes and interfaces for Lab 2 adapter.ProxyAuto-- abstract class with methods for accessing Model. adapter.ModelBuilder -- extends ProxyAuto adapter.CanUpdateModel, CanFixModel, and CanCreateModel -- Interfaces for controlling Model access. exception.ErrorFix	--Supporting methods called from AutoException exception.AutoException	--Custom exception handler.
+Updated Classes for Lab 3
+ProxyAuto -- Updated to use a LinkedHashMap<Model> for a group of autos
+			 added addAuto, and updated removeAuto to handle Model instances in a LinkedHashMap.

+Model -- now uses an ArrayList<OptionSet> for option sets instead of an array.
+Counters and
+		 	methods dealing with the old array have been deleted (optionSetCount). added getters/setters for Option choice name and prices in OptionSet.
+		 Added getTotalPrice to add option choice prices to model price.
+		 Added toStringWChoices to print Model and show selected options.

+OptionSet -- now uses an ArrayList<Option> for options instead of an array.
+Counters and methods
+				used in array housekeeping are gone (moveUpOptions). added Option _optChoice and associated get/set methods. toStringHelper modified to have an option of showing selected options.

-The driver with main is located at src/tester/driver2.java.
+The driver with main is located at src/tester/driver3.java.
-The design diagram is Main.jpg
+The design diagram is Lab3Diagram.jpg

-Here are errors and codes used in this version:
+Here are errors and codes added in Lab 2:

 10404 file not found
 10206 missing element in option line